 As Eseutil is difficult to run, it is advised to use a third-party professional software which performs a full recovery of data from lost or corrupted files.
-Kernel for Exchange Server Recovery software proficiently recovers EDB data, whether corrupted, lost or deleted, and saves it to the specified location.
+Exchange Server Recovery software proficiently recovers EDB data, whether corrupted, lost or deleted, and saves it to the specified location.
 Also, there are no chances of any error in the recovery.
 Other than recovery, the EDB to PST tool migrates EDB to different destinations including Exchange Server and Office 365.

 - Now, browse and add the offline EDB from the system and click Next.